-Traits: Scarab grants her followers Enigmas x2 and decreases by one their difficulties to breach the Gauntlet.
-Additionally, Scarab can impart Pharaoh's Majesty: Once per month a Strider may invoke Scarab and be treated as though he had Pure Breed 5.
-Finally, Scarab teaches victory through patience: Followers of Scarab are considered +2 Traits on all extended challenges, after the first challenge, and on all tests of perseverance.
+- Enigmas x2 - A decreases by one their difficulties to breach the Gauntlet - Pharaoh's Majesty Once per month, invoke Scarab to gain the benefits of Pure Breed x5 for a scene or hour. - +2 Traits on all extended challenges, and on all tests of perseverance.